10 Car Insurance Myths You’ve Probably Asked Yourself (And The Answers)

 7. Is the Best Car Insurance Coverage Expensive?

 The best insurance coverage provides you with the right protection, and what you need may not be the most expensive policy.
 The best insurance coverage varies based on your specific needs.
 For example, one person may want to have $1 million in liability coverage on their auto insurance policy.
 Someone else will want $2 million in liability coverage.
 Yes, it is true that more car insurance coverage costs more money.
 However, insurance brokers are trained and qualified to explain different insurance coverages to you so you can decide which coverages you want to purchase.

 It is also true that the least expensive insurance policy could end up being the most expensive policy you ever buy.
 This is true because if you purchase insurance based on price alone without knowing the details of the policy, you may find in the event of a claim you are not covered or you are covered with limitations.
 In this situation, if you have no coverage or limited coverage, you will have to pay for the claim yourself or pay anything above the policy limit.
 This can be very expensive.

-Car Insurance Myths #7: If Someone Borrows Your Car And Gets In An Accident, It Won’t Affect Your Insurance
+8. Will It Affect My Insurance If Someone Borrows My Car And Gets In An Accident?

 If someone borrows your car and gets in an accident, your insurance will be impacted.
 The accident will likely be on your driving record and your auto premium could rise.
-Remember this phrase: Your auto insurance travels with your vehicle.
-Or, to put another way: You lend your car, you lend your insurance.
+Your auto insurance travels with your vehicle.
+When you lend your car to someone, you are responsible for whatever happens.